 Pick a name for your pool cleaning business.
 Choose it based on your city, work ethic, or company values.
 It should be something that makes you happy, as it will be the identity of your pool cleaning service.

-To service swimming pools, you need a lot of equipment to purchase.
+To service swimming pools, hot tubs, spa tubs, or jacuzzi, you need a lot of equipment to purchase.
 The cleaning pool business is a low-investment business if you are not considering transportation.

-For starting a pool cleaning business, you need to purchase essential supplies like:
+For pool cleaning business start, you need to purchase essential supplies like:

 - A brush and a skimmer